nemild/cli_for_full_stack/README.md

-jobs # list out jobs, states are Running, Stopped; + is most recent job that is still running, - is second most recent sleep 10000 & # start job in background sleep 100000 # start job in foreground, then Ctrl-Z to suspend, each new job is higher number than others currently running bg 2 # background the suspended job (assuming the number is 2), bg on its own will background the highest numbered job fg 1 # bring job 1 to foreground, also can do %1, fg on its own will foreground the most recent/highest numbered job fg %find # search for starting of string fg %?ace # search for sustring kill %2 # kill job number 2
+jobs # list out jobs, states are Running, Stopped; + is most recent job that is still running, - is second most recent sleep 10000 & # start job in background sleep 100000 # start job in foreground, then Ctrl-Z to suspend, each new job is higher number than others currently running bg %2 # background the suspended job (assuming the number is 2), bg on its own will background the highest numbered job fg %1 # bring job 1 to foreground, also can do %1, fg on its own will foreground the most recent/highest numbered job fg %find # search for starting of string fg %?ace # search for substring kill %2 # kill job number 2
 ```